Best Things to do in the Blue Mountains: Where to Eat, Sleep, Stay & Play

-Edwardian shopfronts and cherry blossom trees, Leura Mall, is a captivating village filled with boutique stores, art galleries, antiques and a selection of cafes and restaurants that would rival Sydney's.
+With Edwardian shopfronts and cherry blossom trees, Leura Mall, is a captivating village filled with boutique stores, art galleries, antiques and a selection of cafes and restaurants that would rival Sydney's.
 One of the top things to do in the Blue Mountains, Leura charms with its grand old homes, intimate cottages, clifftop walks and lustful gardens.

-Stop by the Dryridge Estate Cellar Door, Megalong Valley
+Dryridge Estate Cellar Door, Megalong Valley

 This boutique vineyard produces some of the best local mountain wine.
 Cheers to that!
 While you’re sipping, tuck into a cheese platter and soak up the valley views.

 Perched on the peak of a mountain (Mount Tomah), it’s Australia’s highest botanic garden.
 There are 28 hectares to explore, and they’re full of cool-climate plants and native fauna.

 Tackle the Blue Mountains’ best hikes